-ON THIS PAGE: You will find information about how many children are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 In general, leukemia is the most common childhood cancer.
 AML is the second most common form of leukemia in children, after acute lymphoblastic leukemia (ALL).
-About 500 children and 230 adolescents in the United States are diagnosed with AML each year.
-Childhood AML is most common during the first two years of life and during the teenage years.
+About 500 children in the United States are diagnosed with AML each year.
+Childhood AML is most common during the first 2 years of life and during the teenage years.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-The five-year survival rate for children under 14 with AML is 64%.
+The 5-year survival rate tells you what percent of children live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for children with AML is 64%.
 However, the survival rates for AML vary based on the subtype.

 It is important to remember that statistics on the survival rates for children with AML are an estimate.
 The estimate comes from annual data based on the number of children with this cancer in the United States.
 Also, experts measure the survival statistics every 5 years.
 So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Parents should talk with their doctor if they have questions about this information.
 Learn more about understanding statistics.